 Acetone extractions are far more dangerous and noxious than propane or butane, namely due to the risk associated with winterization, as well as the toxic nature of said chemical (most nail polish removers are acetone-free, if that helps clarify the toxicity).
 The CO2 method extracts more of the viable essence of the plant, yet is associated with a bad flavor.
 Butane and propane have a higher probability of residuals in the finished product, and hence, should be produced and purged in the proper, professional lab setting, inspected and approved by the MED.
 Some of my favorite concentrate companies include: Clear Concentrates, Craft Concentrates, and Viola Extracts.
 Be on the look-out for Love’s Oven’s new concentrate company, Concentrated Love.

 Many companies are trying their hand at solventless extractions, for example vis-à-vis a dry sieve (sifting) method, which utilizes mesh bags of varying microns (Iceolator or Bubble Bags), a dry ice method, rosin (industrial heat press), and bubble hash (ice-water separation), among others.
-There are infinite health advantages to solventless concentrates, for both the consumer and the producer.
-However, there is a higher price associated with purchasing solventless extracts on the consumer end.
+There is a higher price associated with purchasing solventless extracts on the consumer end, but some consumers prefer it.
 On the producer end, solventless methods tend to use more cannabis to yield less finished product, hence the higher cost.
 An industrial heat press, rather than a flat iron, is a necessity for cannabis concentrate companies in order to produce more product.

 Choosing a Concentrate